ztomasze/dungeon-jacks/index.md

 ##### Losing (TPK)

-If, at any time, none of your hero cards have any dice on them, your party is too exhausted to make it out the dungeon.
+If, at any time, your heroes have no unexhausted dice left, your party is too weak and battered to make it out the dungeon.
 You suffer a total party kill.
 Time to shuffle and draw a new party!

 ##### Winning